AlexMarinkovich/Airstrike/README.md

 # Airstrike
 Control a tank and survive as long as possible throughout the airstrike.
-I programmed this game in grade 10 as a beginner programmer.
+I coded this game in grade 10 as a beginner programmer.